 They also tend to not smoke and only drink moderately.

-Okinawans not only eat healthier, but they also eat fewer calories usually only about 1,200 a day compared to Americans who tend to eat closer to 2,000 calories a day.
+Okinawans not only eat healthier, but they also eat fewer calories.
+So, how many calories do Okinawans eat?
+Usually only about 1,200 a day compared to Americans who tend to eat closer to 2,000 calories a day.
 They follow a cultural practice of only eating until about 80 percent full, also known as Hara Hachi Bu.

 All of these habits lead to: